MicrosoftDocs/customer-insights/ci-docs/create-environment.md

 ---
 title: How to - Create a new environment
-description: Steps to create environments with for Dynamics 365 Customer Insights. ms.date: 05/31/2022 ms.reviewer: mhart ms.subservice: audience-insights
+description: Steps to create environments in Dynamics 365 Customer Insights. ms.date: 05/31/2022 ms.reviewer: mhart ms.subservice: audience-insights